jainatishay71/Stack-Overflow-Tag-Prediction/README.md

 # Stack-Overflow-Tag-Prediction
-A scikit-learn based tool to generate the probable tags of a stack-overflow question.
+A scikit-learn based tool to generate the probable tags of a stack-overflow question